MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-customer-merge.md

 To move the personalizations:

-o	From Source environment, export personalization on the e.g form that has been modified. o	Copy the personalization file (from step 15) to Target environment o	In Target environment import the file from step 116.
+o	From Source environment, export personalization from the page that has been modified. o	Copy the personalization file (from step 1) to the target environment. o	In the target environment, import the file from step 2.

-Optional: Move data from the application tables if they want the data to come over (HcmWorker, Customer, etc…).
+Optional: Move data from the application tables if the data should migrate (HcmWorker, Customer, etc…).